 - 1.1.
-Two options have been considered: - Option 1 Do nothing i.e. no legislative changes. - Option 2 Introduce an Amending Order to remove the requirement that developers make information available for inspection at a location in the vicinity of the proposed development
+Two options have been considered: - Option 1 Do nothing i.e. no legislative changes. - Option 2 Introduce an Amending Order to extend the emergency period specified in Article 2G(2), maintaining the removal of the requirement that developers make information available for inspection at a location in the vicinity of the proposed development until 8 January 2021.